zjacobsdev/rpi-pico-mail-server/README.md

 <tr>
 <td>

-<span style= "font-weight:600;">Mail<span style= "color:red;">Watch</span> </span> was built with the purpose to notify you in real-time when your mail arrive.
+<span style= "font-weight:600;">Mail <span style= "color:red;">Watch</span> </span> was built with the purpose to notify you in real-time when your mail arrive.
 Depending where you live your mail box may be located on different part of the house or in other cases even outside.
 Other times the mail might come at.

 In my personal case, my mailbox is located on the first floor, while the main living quarters are on the second and third floor.
-To stop the guessing game of when will the mail man arrives and to avoid investing in other platforms like Ring^TM^  I created this device.
+To stop the guessing game of when will the mail man arrives and to avoid investing in other platforms like Ring ^TM^  I created this device.

 Some other use cases for this project is notify the user when crucial  time/tempurature sensitive packages arrives or in general help people with disabilities and their caretakers

-This backend is only meant to be use in the local area network using a Raspberry Pi 3/4  as the web server.
+*This backend project is only meant to be use in the local area network using a Raspberry Pi 3/4  as the web server.*

 <span style="font-weight:600">Key features</span>
 <div>